ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The attribute "uptime" reports the number of seconds that have elapsed since the HSM was last booted.

-The attribute "bootcount" reported the number of times the HSM was booted.
+The attribute "bootcount" reports the number of times the HSM was booted.

 ### hwserial